A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

 where $(\nabla_{\vec X})$ is the gradient with respect to the end-diastolic reference configuration $\Omega_{0}$; $t_\mathrm{a}$ is a positive function describing the wavefront arrival time at location $\vec{X} \in \Omega_0$; and $t_0$ are initial activations at locations $\Gamma_0^\ast \subseteq \Gamma_{\mathrm{N},0}$.
 The symmetric positive definite $3 \times 3$ tensor $\tensor{V}(\vec{X})$ holds the squared velocities $\left(v_\mathrm{f}(\vec{X}),v_\mathrm{s}(\vec{X}),v_\mathrm{n}(\vec{X})\right)$ associated to the tissue's eigenaxes $\vec{f}_0$, $\vec{s}_0$, and $\vec{n}_0$.
 The arrival time function $t_\mathrm{a}(\vec{X})$ was subsequently used in a modified monodomain R-D model given as

-with $\beta$ the membrane surface-to-volume ratio; $C_\mathrm{m}$ the membrane capacitance; $V_\mathrm{m}$ the unknown transmembrane voltage; $\bm{\sigma}_\mathrm{i}$ the intracellular conductivity tensor which holds the scalar conductivities ($g_\mathrm{f}(\bm{X}),\ g_\mathrm{s}(\bm{X}),\ g_\mathrm{n}(\bm{X})$) and is coupled to $\tensor{V}(\vec{X})$ proportionally~\cite{costa13:_automatic_parameterization}; and $I_\mathrm{ion}$ the membrane ionic current density.
+with $\beta$ the membrane surface-to-volume ratio; $C_\mathrm{m}$ the membrane capacitance; $V_\mathrm{m}$ the unknown transmembrane voltage; $\bm{\sigma}_\mathrm{m}$ the monodomain conductivity tensor which holds the scalar conductivities ($g_\mathrm{f}(\bm{X}),\ g_\mathrm{s}(\bm{X}),\ g_\mathrm{n}(\bm{X})$) and is coupled to $\tensor{V}(\vec{X})$ proportionally~\cite{costa13:_automatic_parameterization}; and $I_\mathrm{ion}$ the membrane ionic current density.
 Additionally, an arrival time dependent foot current, $I_{\mathrm{foot}}(t_\mathrm{a})$, was added which is designed to mimic subthreshold electrotonic currents to produce a physiological foot of the action potential.
-The key advantage of the R-E model is its ability to compute activation sequences at much coarser spatial resolutions that are not afflicted by the spatial undersampling artifacts leading to conduction slowing or even numerical conduction block as it is observed in standard R-D models.
+The key advantage of the R-E model is its ability to compute activation sequences at coarser spatial resolutions that are not afflicted by the spatial undersampling artifacts leading to conduction slowing or even numerical conduction block, as it is observed in standard R-D models \cite{niederer11:_nversion_ep}.
 Ventricular EP was represented by the tenTusscher--Noble--Noble--Panfilov model of the human ventricular myocyte~\cite{tentusscher04:_TNNP}.

-\paragraph{Computation of Volumes} To compute the flow into the cardiovascular system, the volume of each cavity --- i.e., left ventricle (\LV), left atrium (\LA), right ventricle (\RV), right atrium (\RA) --- that is modeled as a 3D elastic body has to be tracked as a function of time: $V^\mathrm{PDE}_c(\vec{x},t)$ for $c\in\{\mathrm{\LV,\RV,\LA,\RA}\}$.
+\paragraph{Computation of Volumes} To compute the flow across the interface between 3D cavities and the 0D cardiovascular system, the cavitary volume of each chamber that is described as a 3D PDE model has to be tracked as a function of time: $V^\mathrm{PDE}(\vec{x},t)$.
 A reduction in cavitary volume

-drives a positive flow into the cavitary system.
-In a purely electro-mechanical simulation context where the fluid domain is not modeled explicitly, the cavitary volume is not discretized, only the surface $\Gamma_c$ enclosing the cavitary volume is known.
-Assuming that the entire surface of the cavitary volume is available, that is, also the faces representing the valves are explicitly discretized, the enclosed volume $V^\mathrm{PDE}_c$ can be computed from this surface using the divergence theorem
+drives a positive flow into the circulatory system.
+In a pure EM simulation context where the fluid domain is not modeled explicitly, the cavitary blood pool volume is not discretized, only the surface $\Gamma$ enclosing the volume is known.
+Assuming that the entire surface of the cavitary volume is available, that is, also the faces representing the valves are explicitly discretized, the enclosed volume $V^\mathrm{PDE}$ can be computed from this surface using the divergence theorem

-Using this approach, the volume $V^\mathrm{PDE}_c(\vec{x}, t)$ can be computed for each state of deformation at time $t$ and the flow can be derived by differentiating with respect to $t$.
+Using this approach, the volume $V^\mathrm{PDE}(\vec{x}, t)$ can be computed for each state of deformation at time $t$ and the flow can be derived by a numerical approximation using a difference quotient.